How to Improve Keap Email Deliverability

 6. Maintain proper IP allocation

-IP allocation means the IP address used when the InfusionSoft email delivery platform sends an email to the receiving email service providers.
+IP allocation means the IP address used when the Keap email delivery platform sends an email to the receiving email service providers.
 Maintaining proper IP allocation will maximize the results of your email marketing efforts.

 7. Provide an email preference center